LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker advantages: execution I

 * udocker integrates several execution engines:
-  * Allows execution with several approaches/engines.
+  * Allows execution using several different approaches.
   * Allows execution with and without Linux namespaces.
+  * Integrates several tools suitable to run containers
+  * Makes these tools easier to use across systems.

-* udocker can be submitted together with the batch job:
+* udocker can be submitted together with a batch job:
   * Just fetch or ship the udocker tarball with the job.

 ---